María Félix: Personal life

-In music, art and fashion
+Influence

+Art

 During her life, Félix was a model for many renowned painters.
 In her adolescence she was painted in Guadalajara by José Clemente Orozco, but Félix said, "He painted me like a skull with make-up."
 Félix met the artist Diego Rivera during the filming of Río Escondido (1947).
 Félix developed a friendship with him and his wife, Frida Kahlo.
 In 1949, Rivera painted a portrait of her, which Félix classified as "very bad".
 In later years, Rivera asked to borrow the painting to be displayed as part of a retrospective on Rivera's work, but Félix refused.
 Félix did not like the painting and she sold it to Juan Gabriel for 15 million pesos.
 Félix would say, “I've never liked Rivera's painting, I told him.
 I wanted him to paint me as a Tehuana, but he said it was very vulgar, so he painted me as he wanted ... naked, because he was very much in love with me.
 Later, Diego wanted that portrait for an exhibition in the Palacio de Bellas Artes, but since I did not lend it to him, he stopped talking to me for more than a year.
 One day there was a bricklayer fixing my house, and I sent him to paint [my nude portrait] with white to cover a bit of everything and that's how it ended up.
 I sold it, very badly sold by the way."

 Other renowned artists who recorded Félix in their canvases were the Surrealists Leonor Fini, Leonora Carrington, Remedios Varo and Bridget Tichenor among others.
 In the 1980s, the Russian-French artist Antoine Tzapoff (Félix's last partner) captured her in numerous portraits.

+Literature, Music, and Theater

 Félix also had dealings with numerous Mexican and foreign writers and playwrights some of whom have dedicated several novels.
 Among them they are Renato Leduc, Xavier Villaurrutia, Salvador Novo, Pita Amor, Jean Cocteau and Octavio Paz.
 Luis Spota was inspired by her life for his novel The Empty Star, and Félix even starred in the film version in 1958.
 Carlos Fuentes did the same in the novel Zona sagrada.
 Her relationship with Fuentes was terminated when the author made the play Orchids in the Moonlight, in which he parodies the figures of Félix and Dolores del Río.
 Félix, angry, called him "mujerujo" ("womanish").

 Songs were composed for Félix, including María de Todas las Marías by Juan Gabriel and Je l'aime à mourir by Francis Cabrel.